 Medical Lab Assistant Training and Education Options

 Medical lab assistants work in clinical laboratories where they prepare and conduct lab tests.
 Education programs for medical lab assistants are most commonly available at the certificate level and teach students about lab procedures, medical terminology and legal issues.
-Read on for more information about these programs and learn about opportunities for continuing education and professional certification.

 Certificate programs in medical or clinical lab assisting prepare individuals for entry-level lab positions in hospitals, clinics and other healthcare environments.
 The coursework emphasizes the skills and knowledge needed for medical tasks such as blood and bodily fluid sample collection, analysis, storage and transportation.
 In addition to the classroom instruction, individuals may also participate in an internship or clinical experience at an affiliated healthcare institution under direct supervision of other lab workers.
 Most programs can be completed in a year or less of full-time study, but may be offered on a part-time basis to accommodate working students.